craftercms/docs/source/site-administrators/studio/publishing-assets-in-external-storage.rst

 2. Setup Blob Store
 ^^^^^^^^^^^^^^^^^^^

-In your Studio, click on |siteConfig| -> *Configuration* -> *Blob Stores* and fill in the required information to setup the S3 buckets for the preview, staging and live.
+In your Studio, click on |projectTools| -> *Configuration* -> *Blob Stores* and fill in the required information to setup the S3 buckets for the preview, staging and live.

    .. code-block:: xml
       :caption: *CRAFTER_HOME/data/repos/sites/sandbox/SITENAME/sandbox/config/studio/blob-stores-config.xml*